swiftlang/swift-org-website/contributing/_reporting-bugs.md

 Because Swift is under very active development, we receive a lot of bug reports.
 Before opening a new issue, take a moment to browse our [existing issues](https://github.com/apple/swift/issues) to reduce the chance of reporting a duplicate.

 <div class="warning" markdown="1">
-Before opening an issue requesting a new language feature, see [Participating in the Swift Evolution Process](#participating-in-the-swift-evolution-process).
+Before filing an issue requesting a new language feature, see the [Swift Evolution Process section](#participating-in-the-swift-evolution-process).
 </div>

 [bugtracker]: http://github.com/apple/swift/issues